drj11/land-use/README.md

 Allotments are typically, since Anglo-Saxon times, 10 square rods, which is very close to 250 m².

+I actually measured an allotment in Sheffield (near my house).
+They've shrunk a bit:
+I measured one at roughly 18.2 m by 6.3 m, which is 115 m², close enough to 5 square rods that I suspect it's simply a half plot.

 So you need, say, ⅛ of an allotment to grow your tea.

 (thanks to Mike Smith for this idea)